SageHack/hacklair/content/getting-your-android-device-ready-for-hacking.md

 ### Install CyanogenMod OS
 Get a [Cyanogen compatible device list](http://wiki.cyanogenmod.org/w/Devices#type=%22phone%22,%22phablet%22,%22tablet%22;).
-During CyanogenMod install install the [TWRP](https://twrp.me/) recovery image and when [installing Google Apps](http://wiki.cyanogenmod.org/w/Google_Apps) install the smallest package possible.
+During CyanogenMod install, install the [TWRP](https://twrp.me/) recovery image and when [installing Google Apps](http://wiki.cyanogenmod.org/w/Google_Apps) install the smallest package possible.

 ### Installing software from other sources

-During your hacking adventures you are highly likely to need software that wasn't approved or submitted to Google Play.
+During your hacking adventures, you are highly likely to need software that wasn't approved or submitted to Google Play.
 So you will need to enable installation form unknown sources.
 In the settings search for the term "Install" and select "Install from storage".
 Then activate "Unknown sources".
-You will see a box pop-up that ask if Google can analyze your device for "security" purpose.
-Obviously, we don't want that.
+You will see a box pop-up that asks if Google can analyze your device for "security" purposes.
+We don't want that.
 The box will pop-up from time to time.
 Always answer negatively.

 ### Disable Google history

 If you use a Google account on the device, which I discourage, log into [Google history dashboard](https://history.google.com/history/) and pause the history features.
-Else it's going to track and keep note of your searches, location, browsing history and much more.
+Else it's going to track your searches, location, browsing history and much more.

 ### Cleanup